theworkingcentre/win7-avoid-viruses/05-updates.rst

 LibreOffice) are large and can use a lot of bandwidth.

 If your computer does not have a Ninite installer you can create one by visiting https://ninite.com and creating one.
-See the [Downloads] [NEED LINK] section for detailed instructions on doing this.
+See the :ref:`20-downloads-ninite` section for detailed instructions on doing this.

 The home version of Ninite does not run by itself, so you should go through this process at least once a month to keep your software update.